malcolm-brooks/raspi-powerctl/README.md

 # Raspberry Pi PC Power Control

 ## Overview
 This project contains the complete website root contents needed to host the PC Power Control site, allowing you to remotely power-on, sleep and shutdown one or more desktop computers.
+It can also be used as a Wake On LAN server.

 ## Requirements
 * A Raspberry Pi or other GPIO equipped device capable of running a linux apache server.